magician11/spotify/README.md

 - `voice_search_and_play.py` will play a song that you search for by voice

 To run any of them, simply type `python [script.py]`

-To find out what else you can do with the Tekore library in interacting with Spotify, [view their docs](https://tekore.readthedocs.io/en/stable/index.html).